Yandex Cloud

 • Created in the same organization as the DataLens instance.

-• Host type.
-Select a host type:
+• Host type: Select the host type:

 • Regular (default): Allows you to select regular hosts to connect to.

-• Port.
-Specify the Greenplum® connection port.
+• Port: Specify the Greenplum® connection port.
 The default port is 6432.

-• Path to database Specify the name of the database to connect to.
+• Path to database: Specify the name of the database to connect to.

-• Username.
-Specify the username for the Greenplum® connection.
+• Username: Specify the username for the Greenplum® connection.

-• Password.
-Enter the password for the user.
+• Password: Enter the password for the user.

-• Raw SQL level.
-Enables you to use an ad-hoc SQL query to generate a dataset.
+• Raw SQL level: Enables you to use an ad-hoc SQL query to generate a dataset.
 This option is disabled by default.
 When enabling it, you will need to select the raw SQL level:

 • Allow subqueries in datasets: Describe dataset sources using SQL queries.